 But root rot isn’t the only horrible condition your plant can go through.
 The other conditions are only a little better when it comes to plant damage.

 The only exception is during winter.
-When the cold months hit, you can let all the soil before you water the Philodendron.
+When the cold months hit, you can let all the soil dry out before you water the Philodendron.

 If the temperature drops below 60F, it can slow the growth of your plant down.
 If it drops below 50F (10C), your plant will stop growing altogether.